azothjs/azoth/README.md

 ## What's this about?

-`diamond` is an experimental ui rendering library that offers fully recursive, templated data binding - written so the code is as simple and fast as possible.
+`diamond` is an experimental ui rendering library that supports recursive, templated data binding - written as simple and fast as possible.

 How fast? `diamond` can rival, or even be faster, than the same content rendered as a static document.

 ## How is that even possible?